mateomckee/nacc/README.md

 ## note on AI

+**Textbook:** Cooper, Keith D., and Linda Torczon. *Engineering a Compiler*.
+2nd ed., Morgan Kaufmann, 2012.
+Used throughout my CS4713 Compiler Construction course and as a reference in this project for lexer/parser/IR design.

-All code was written by me.
-I used Claude as a design/brainstorming tool, such as for design decisions and concept explanations.
+**AI:** All code was written by me.
+I used Claude as a design/brainstorming tool for design decisions and concept explanations.